 Another consecutive win and the ‘’Mauler’’ earned his third title fight; however, he got stopped by Jon Jones in the third round.

 Suppose Demetrious Johnson and Deivison Figueiredo were not in the UFC.
 In that case, Joseph Benavidez could have been a champion in the flyweight division because the two men were adversaries of Benavidez in his quest for a title.
 He first ran into Demetrious Johnson in September 2012 and narrowly lost the match via split decision.

 One year later, Johnson finished him in the first round in the title rematch.

-Then, as many in the MMA online sports betting space likely remember, Benavidez suffered back-to-back beatings from Deivison Figueiredo in five months in March 2020 and July 2020 for his last title run.
+Then, as many in the MMA online sports betting space likely remember, Benavidez suffered back-to-back beatings from Deiveson Figueiredo in five months in March 2020 and July 2020 for his last title run.
 In their initial meeting, the Brazilian gifted him with a second-round stoppage, followed by a first-round rear-naked choke when they ran it back four months later, foiling his championship aspirations.

 Yoel Romero – 3 title fights

 When Yoel Romero joined the UFC in 2013, he became a walking wrecking ball and piled up the knockout victories on his resume.
 This reputation helped him achieve a title shot after eight straight wins.
 However, he couldn’t solve Robert Whittaker’s puzzle, which left him empty-handed after UFC 213 in July 2017.

 Because Whittaker couldn’t defend his title against Luke Rockhold due to an injury, Romero stepped in to replace him in the main event of UFC 221 for the interim belt.
 Although the ‘’Soldier of God’’ got an impressive knockout win over Rockhold, he could not get a belt because he missed weight.